hughy603/anaconda-to-miniconda/CONTRIBUTING.md

    # Test workflow execution
    .github/local-testing/test-workflow.sh .github/workflows/your-workflow.yml
    ```

+   For detailed information on testing GitHub Actions workflows locally, see the [GitHub Actions Guide](github-actions-guide.md).

 1. **Commit your changes**: Use conventional commit format (see below)

 1. **Pull before pushing**: `git pull` (this will merge any remote changes)

 1. **Push your changes**: `git push origin feature/your-feature-name`

 1. **Submit a pull request**: Create a PR from your branch to the develop branch

 ## Conventional Commits